fstiehle/wp-plugin-social-profile-links/readme.txt

 Manually:
 * Upload the plugin folder to your wordpress plugin folder

-Activation:
+= Activation: =
-* Activate the plugin via the \"Plugins\" menu in your WordPress Backend
+* Activate the plugin via the "Plugins" menu in your WordPress Backend
-* In your widgets menu, activate the widget \"Social Links\"
+* In your widgets menu, activate the widget "Social Links"
-* Update your social media accounts in your user profile \"Users\" -> \"Your Profile\"
+* Update your social media accounts in your user profile "Users" -> "Your Profile"

-Configuration:
+= Configuration: =
 * Chose a widget title, default: \"Follow me\"
 * Chose an user to display the social links/icons
 * Icon Size, Chose a icon size, default: 40px